couchds/japanese-learning-agent/README.md

 ## Fair Use Notice

-This project may reference or display small portions of copyrighted media (such as artwork or screenshots) from Dragon Quest III, © Square Enix.
+This README may reference or display small portions of copyrighted media (such as artwork or screenshots) from Dragon Quest III, © Square Enix.
 Such materials are used solely for educational and illustrative purposes — to demonstrate Japanese language learning concepts — under the Fair Use provisions of U.S. copyright law (17 U.S.C. §107).

 This project is non-commercial, transformative, and not affiliated with or endorsed by Square Enix.